jefferyjob/go-redislock/README.md

 ### Use Demo

-The SDK is already compatible with Redis clients, so the 'go redis/Redis' package you introduced needs to be greater than or equal to 8.
+The SDK is already compatible with Redis clients, so the `go-redis/redis` package you introduced needs to be greater than or equal to 8.

 ```go
 package main